DainisM/DainisM/README.md

 # Hi there 👋, my name is Dainis
 ## I am 24 years old guy from Denmark who loves to code and learn new things
-### I am currently in school at [TEC](https://www.tec.dk/) studying for Data Technician specialising in programming (Datatekniker med speciale i programmering).
+### I just finished my education at [TEC](https://www.tec.dk/) studying for Data Technician specialising in programming (Datatekniker med speciale i programmering).
 ### I love technology and to learn new things.
 In my spare time I also play PC games :video_game:.
 ### My other hobbies are cars & motorcycles and I love to take road trips and fishing :fish:.